INTERESTED IN IB? FROM THE TDSB INTERNATIONAL BACCALAUREATE PAGE (UPDATED OCTOBER 17, 2022)

 Support for Students with Learning Disabilities (LD):

-Provides different levels of support to students who have been formally identified through an IPRC process with a learning disability.
+Provides different levels of support to students who have been identified with a learning disability.
 LD students can be supported in a variety of ways.

-Students with an LD Special Education designation may take a Learning Strategies course (GLE).
+Special course options for students on IEPs include Secondary Learning Strategies (GLE).
 Students may take up to four credits in GLE during their secondary school career.
 This course allows students to improve their study skills in areas such as organization, studying, time-management, assignment completion, test preparation, language development and team-building.
-Students apply these learning strategies in their day-to-day coursework and assignments.